 Some recent work appeals to esoteric concepts from metaphysics.
 Luco Johan van den Brom (1984; see also 1993) suggests that “God has a spatial dimension of his own which he does not share with the created cosmos.”
-Brom’s idea is that just as a two-dimensional surface “transcends” a line on that surface but is present at every point on the line, and similarly for a three-dimensional space and a two-dimensional plane in that space, “God, by existing in a higher dimensional system, is also present in the places of all the objects in the three-dimensional space of created cosmos without being contained by that three-dimensional space” (1984, 654).
+Brom’s idea is that just as a two-dimensional surface “transcends” a line on that surface but is present at every point on the line, and similarly for a three-dimensional space and a two-dimensional plane in that space, “God, by existing in a higher dimensional system, is also present in the places of all the objects in the three-dimensional space of created cosmos without being contained by that three-dimensional space” (1984, p.
+654).
 Brom even conjectures that God possesses at least two extra dimensions, making it impossible for our space to bisect his.

 Other recent work draws on contemporary discussions on the metaphysics of material objects and their relation to spacetime.
 Hud Hudson (2009) describes several possible “occupation” relations.
-One of these relations is “entension”, where an object entends a region r just in case it is wholly and entirely located at r and at every proper subregion of r.
+One of these relations is “entension”, where an object entends a region r just in case it is wholly and entirely located at r and also wholly located at every proper subregion of r.
 An object is entirely located at a region r just in case it is located at r and there is no region disjoint from r at which it is located.
 And an object is wholly located at r just in case it is located at r and no proper part of it is not located at r.
 The typical way in which an object is located at a region of space is by having various of its parts at different subregions of that region; that is, typically material objects are “spread out” or distributed through a region they occupy (they “pertend”, to use a technical term).
 In contrast, if an object entends a region, then it is located as a whole throughout that region.
-Hudson then proposes a “literal occupation account of omnipresence as ubiquitous entension” (2009, 209).
+Hudson then proposes a “literal occupation account of omnipresence as ubiquitous entension” (2009, p.
+209).
 Omnipresence is location at “the maximally inclusive region” plus being wholly located at every subregion there is.
 Alexander R. Pruss (2013) also endorses a version of this account, with slightly different details to allow explicitly for divine timelessness.
-In Hudson’s view, any object that occupies a region is space is a material object.
+In Hudson’s view, any object that occupies a region in space is a material object.
 He is thus willing to accept as a consequence of his account of omnipresence as ubiquitous entension that God is a material object.
 Ross Inman (2017), while sympathetic to the appeal to ubiquitous entension, is unwilling to accept the conclusion that God is a material object.
 Accordingly he shows that careful attention to medieval discussions of the distinction between material and immaterial objects yields at least three ways of marking that distinction according to which God is not material.

 Eleonore Stump (2010, see also 2008, 2011, 2013) defends adding additional conditions to the traditional understanding of omnipresence in terms of knowledge and power.
-She writes, “I … think, however, that the attempt to capture personal presence in terms of direct and unmediated cognitive and casual contact misses something even in the minimal sense of personal presence” (2010, 111).
-She continues, “what has to be added to the condition of direct and unmediated casual and cognitive contact … are two things––namely, second-person experience and shared attention” (2010, 112).
+She writes, “I … think, however, that the attempt to capture personal presence in terms of direct and unmediated cognitive and casual contact misses something even in the minimal sense of personal presence” (2010, p.
+111).
+She continues, “what has to be added to the condition of direct and unmediated casual and cognitive contact … are two things––namely, second-person experience and shared attention” (2010, p.
+112).
 Second-person experience involves being aware of and attending to someone else as a person when that other person is conscious and functioning as a person.
 Shared attention requires that two persons be aware of each other and aware of their awareness, whether of each other or a third object.
 Stump’s goal is to provide an understanding of the kind of union to be desired in love.
 It may be, then, that her real topic is the nature of God’s offer of love to people.
-But she explicitly applies her remarks about personal presence to omnipresence when she writes, “in order for God to be omnipresent, that is, in order for God to be always and everywhere present, it also needs to be the case that God is always and everywhere in a position to share attention with any creature able and willing to share attention with God” (2010, 117).
+But she explicitly applies her remarks about personal presence to omnipresence when she writes, “in order for God to be omnipresent, that is, in order for God to be always and everywhere present, it also needs to be the case that God is always and everywhere in a position to share attention with any creature able and willing to share attention with God” (2010, p.
+117).
 Perhaps, then, Stump can be seen not only as attempting to analyze omnipresence but to identify what is required for it to be of religious or theological importance.

 Georg Gasser (2019) also defends adding an additional condition involving agency to the traditional appeal to knowledge and power.
 He considers a variety of proposed accounts of omnipresence, giving special attention (and initial sympathy) to Hudson’s development of ubiquitous entension.
 But he concludes that this proposal has a hard time explaining “the biblical tradition and personal religious experiences [according to which] God acts differently at different places” (2019, 59).
 Perhaps he takes Stump’s second-person attention and shared experience, which he references, to provide the requisite agency, or perhaps he intends such actions as, for example, God’s speaking to Moses in the burning bush and also preventing the consumption of the bush by fire.
-In any event, Gasser assumes that omnipresence includes, not only God’s presence through his knowledge and power everywhere, but also “acting from time to time … ‘specially’ in miraculous ways” (2019, 60).
+In any event, Gasser assumes that omnipresence includes, not only God’s presence through his knowledge and power everywhere, but also “acting from time to time … ‘specially’ in miraculous ways” (2019, p.
+60).